takahirom/roborazzi/roborazzi-accessibility-check/README.md

         ),
         failureLevel = RoborazziATFAccessibilityChecker.CheckLevel.Warning
       ),
-      // If you want to check a11y after test, use AccessibilityCheckAfterTestStrategy accessibilityCheckStrategy = AccessibilityCheckAfterTestStrategy(),
+      // If you want to automatically check accessibility after a test, use AccessibilityCheckAfterTestStrategy. accessibilityCheckStrategy = AccessibilityCheckAfterTestStrategy(),
     )
   )